 So if you’re in Canada, you need to figure out which schools are Canadian friendly, which schools are international friendly, and which schools aren’t friendly to either.
 There’s a lot of work on your end to figure that out.
 It doesn’t mean you can’t get your education here in the U.S. It just means that there are more obstacles in your way.

 [09:38] Getting in Through an MD/PhD

 MD/PhD programs are typically easier for international students to get accepted to.
 But I wouldn’t recommend applying just because of that.
 You need to be interested in the MD/PhD path when it comes to applying and interviewing.
 It’s going to come out in your interviews whether or not it’s what you really want to do.

 [10:19] Do Great!

-If you’re on an early journey, get good grades.
-Get a good MCAT score and get everything else you need for a nice application.
+If you’re early in your premed journey, prioritize getting good grades.
+Get a good MCAT score, and get everything else you need for a nice application.
 Tell a great story in your personal statement and extracurriculars.

 Crush the MCAT with our

 DOWNLOAD FREE - Crush the MCAT with our MCAT Secrets eBook